-Since the beginning of 2022, the price of European aluminium has risen by roughly 15%, surpassing its historic high of October 2021 - an increase of more than 60% compared to January 2021.
+Since the beginning of 2022, European aluminium prices have risen by roughly 15%, surpassing its historic high of October 2021 - an increase of more than 60% compared to January 2021.
 Because energy accounts for a large share of production costs, more than a third, a fast increase in the price of gas has a significant influence on company profitability, particularly in Europe, where natural gas prices have climbed by about 550% from December 2020 to December 2021.

 As a result, European aluminium manufacturers are forced to make a difficult decision.
 Either they shut down their smelters or they cut back on production, even if it means losing money.
 This is the option selected by Europe's largest smelter at the end of December 2021.
-The price of the metal on LME was 3300 USD/MT in January 2022.
+Aluminum prices on LME were 3300 USD/MT in January 2022.

 China had begun to reduce its aluminum production in 2021 and instead chose to import large volumes which not only created a global shortage of the metal but also increased the prices for the commodity.
 In November 2021, an aluminum factory in Yunnan, China suffered a major explosion.
 This led to a complete halt to production in the region, reducing the production capacity by 300,000 tonnes which impacted the already suffering market supply.

-In 2021, the US was the largest importer of aluminum.
-The prices had been soaring high in the final quarter 2934 USD/MT as compared to the 2004 USD/MT in the first quarter of the year.
-Prices are likely to increase in the upcoming times owing to the supply shortages, the shift towards greener economy, the reduction of carbon emissions in China and the rising demand from the automotive industry for electric vehicles.
-The high prices of energy sources are also key growth drivers in the aluminum market.
+In 2021, the US was the largest importer of the metal.
+Aluminum prices had been soaring high in the final quarter 2934 USD/MT as compared to the 2004 USD/MT in the first quarter of the year.
+Aluminum prices are likely to increase in the upcoming times owing to the supply shortages, the shift towards greener economy, the reduction of carbon emissions in China and the rising demand from the automotive industry for electric vehicles.
+The high prices of energy sources are also key growth drivers in this market.